Skip to content

 [and God knows best.]

-The Biblical God’s Indecision
+The Biblical God’s Indecision, Confusion with Salvation

 Bismillahir Rahmanir Raheem